-punishment.
+measurement framework, consequentialist thinking, and cost reduction focus) influence regulatory compliance.
+We categorised these factors into broader fields: the severity of punishment, certainty of punishment, and cost-benefit considerations.
+These nine nuanced situational and cultural field factors are forces that determine executives' practice in Nigeria, signposting the country as a weak institutional context.
+For instance, the executives' ability to deploy their capital (e.g. social capital via relationships with political agents) frustrates and erodes the certainty of punishment.
 Also, the severity of punishment is far less important to erring stakeholders than the certainty of that punishment.
 Besides, we find evidence of sequential rational ordering between the severity and certainty of punishment.
 The limited understanding of corporate governance's broader benefits and the opportunity to exploit regulatory weaknesses intensify the motivation for cost-benefit considerations towards regulation.
 Lastly, our data indicate that the operating environment amplifies the significance of non-economic capital relative to economic capital.
 The rest of the paper proceeds as follows: we review the literature and present our theoretical anchor.
 Next, we introduce our methodology and data analysis approach.
 We then discuss our findings, highlight their implications, and conclude.

-2.0 Theory and Literature Review
+2. Theory and literature review

 In many developing economies, corporate agents seem to be indifferent to regulation (Adegbite & Nakajima, 2011), with a propensity to resist control mechanisms and circumvent rules of economic behaviour (Ahunwan, 2002).
 The disregard for regulation and control is visible in the lack of transparency and accountability, and disrespect for the law (Adekoya, 2011).
 To explain the foregoing statement, Cornish and Clarke (1986) emphasise the role of contextual features, adding that infractions persist because they offer the most effective means of achieving agents' desired objectives.
-Cornish and Clarke (1986; 2002) further maintain that a range of factors - self-control, moral beliefs, emotional state, and association with delinquent peers - influence an individual's decision to breach regulations as a means for realising defined goals.
+Cornish and Clarke (1986; 2002) further maintain that a range of factors - selfcontrol, moral beliefs, emotional state, and association with delinquent peers influence an individual's decision to breach regulations as a means for realising defined goals.
 Becker (1968) also links rational choice to cost-benefit validation (efficiency).
-Indeed, corporate governance systems worldwide derive from contrasting legal, regulatory, and institutional environments, as well as historical and cultural features (Maher & Anderson, 1999).
-But, as Archer and Tritter (2000) observe, the literature pays limited attention to the effects of situational and cultural influences on decision-making, thus compelling an understanding of regulatory practices that accounts for the complexity of human decisionmaking (Jolls, Sunstein & Thaler, 1998).
+Indeed, corporate governance systems worldwide derive from contrasting legal, regulatory, and institutional environments, as well as historical and cultural features (Maher & Andersson, 1999).
+But, as Archer and Tritter (2000) observe, the literature pays limited attention to the effects of situational and cultural influences on decision-making, thus compelling an understanding of regulatory practices that accounts for the complexity of human decision-making (Jolls et al., 1998).